Exclusive: EQT bids for Chevron U.S. shale-gas assets in Appalachia - sources

-(Reuters) - EQT Corp EQT.N, the largest U.S. natural gas producer by volume, has placed a bid on Chevron Corp's CVX.N Appalachia gas properties and a pipeline stake, people familiar with the matter said.
+(Reuters) - EQT Corp, the largest U.S. natural gas producer by volume, has placed a bid on Chevron Corp’s Appalachia gas properties and a pipeline stake, people familiar with the matter said.

-EQT offered $750 million for the properties, one of the people familiar with the matter said.
+EQT offered $750 million (578.53 million pounds) for the properties, one of the people familiar with the matter said.

 Chevron last year said it was considering sale of the properties and took an $8.17 billion charge to earnings to write down their value and an unrelated U.S. offshore project.
 Most of the impairment charge was for the gas properties.